-Access arrangements online (AAO) is a tool provided by JCQ member awarding bodies for centres to apply for required access arrangement approval for the qualifications listed on page 2 of AA.
-This tool also provides the facility to order modified papers for those qualifications listed on page 74.
+Access arrangements online (AAO) is a tool provided by JCQ member awarding bodies for centres to apply for required access arrangement approval for the qualifications covered by the tool.
+This tool also provides the facility to order modified papers for those qualifications included.

-AAO is accessed within the JCQ Centre Admin Portal (CAP) by logging in to one of the awarding body secure extranet sites.
+AAO is accessed within the JCQ Centre Admin Portal (CAP) using any of the awarding body secure extranet sites.
 A single application is required for each candidate regardless of the awarding body used.